Warnings for Ocrevus

 Contraception

-Women of childbearing potential should use contraception while receiving OCREVUS and for 6 months after the last infusion of OCREVUS [see CLINICAL PHARMACOLOGY].
+Females of childbearing potential should use effective contraception while receiving OCREVUS and for 6 months after the last infusion of OCREVUS [see Clinical Pharmacology (12.3)].
+Instruct patients that if they are pregnant or plan to become pregnant while taking OCREVUS, they should inform their healthcare provider [see Use in Specific Populations (8.1)].